One Trick to Solve All N-Sum Problems

 There may be multiple pairs of elements in nums

-, without any duplicates.
+, ensuring no duplicates.

 The function signature is as follows: